apisnetworks/apiscp-docs/docs/admin/Tuneables.md

 ; Default port for SSL connections.
 Leave empty disable ; Secondary configuration in httpd-custom.conf required ssl_port=443
+; Enable per-site storage for Pagespeed in siteXX/fst/var/cache/pagespeed ; If enabled, all Pagespeed optimizations are charged to a site otherwise ; optimizations are charged anonymously to "apache" pagespeed_persite=false

 ;;;
 ;;; Server-to-server xfer
 ;;;
 [migration]
-status_email = apnscp@${HOSTNAME}
+; During migrations from "transfersite.php", send notices from this email. status_email = apnscp@${HOSTNAME}

 ;;;